-We recently caught up with Aer Lingus Captain, Elaine Egan, to talk about being in an elite club of female captains, what she loves about her job, and the topic of much discussion, what she thinks about Brexit.
+In this blog, we talked to Aer Lingus Captain, Elaine Egan, about being in an elite club of female captains, what she loves about her job and why she thinks it is such a male dominated industry.

 Yes, I became interested about the age of 13.
 I got a flying lesson for my 14th birthday and from that day onwards I only had one goal.
 From a very young age, I thought I wanted to be an air hostess.
 I met two pilots from Aer Lingus and told them that, and they asked why I didn’t want to be a pilot.
 I replied, ‘because I’m a girl!’, and they were like, ‘so…?’
 So that got me thinking.

 What do you love about the job?

 My job affords me the opportunity to do what I love, my hobby on a professional level and get paid for it.
 Every day is different, and after 30 years I still get a buzz.

 The hardest part is probably the shift work, the irregular lifestyle and jet lag can play havoc with your sleep patterns – but I get to see the sun above the clouds every time I go to work, no matter what the weather’s like in Dublin, and that’s a real privilege.

 If you weren’t a pilot, what profession do you think you’d be in?

 To be honest, I’ve no idea.
 I’ve been flying commercially for 30 years.
 Throughout my career I’ve gained many useful skills.
 I would hope I could put them to good use should I lose my license!

 How do you manage to balance a demanding job and family life?